jsiek/deduce/doc/Reference.md

 ## And (logical conjunction)

 ```
-term ::= term "and" term
+formula ::= formula "and" formula
 ```

 The formula `P and Q` is true when both `P` and `Q` are true.